fastrgv/CoTerminalApps/README.md

 # CoTerminalApps
-Retro Games that run in a terminal, and on any platform.
+Retro Games that run in a color-capable terminal, and on any platform.

 Grab the file coterm28jun16.tar.gz under "release" for all source and data.